 It is suggested that you listen to the songs, noting any particular phrases that seem to jump out at you and paying attention to any emotions that are evoked.
 Then reflect on what, if any, eternal truths are evident, and why it has been suggested Jesus would have been happy to sing this song.
 Some are obvious, some are a bit more obscure and a few may shock.
 If you have any ‘aha’ moments in this process, we’d love to hear about them.
 Just email Rev. Bob at email@example.com.

 Rev. Bob’s comments on each song will appear at the bottom of the page of the next song on the list.

 Our first offering in Jesus’ repertoire is Gerry Rafferty’s The Ark, which you can hear on YouTube by clicking on this link.

 [We are sorry about the commercials that sometimes come with YouTube clips.
 Be sure to click on the “Skip Ad” box if and when it appears in the lower right of the YouTube clip]

 To read the lyrics for “The Ark”, click on the link below…

 You will note the list is heavy with songs from the 60s and 70s, not only because these were the years of Rev. Bob’s adolescence and early adulthood, but because these chaotic years spawned more than the usual number of prophetic songs and songs about building a better society.
 Music from the 80s onward tended to be more focussed on the individual – the ‘me’ generation – and so the pickings for Jesus got slimmer.
-This is not to say there were no appropriate songs to choose from, but Rev. Bob is not as familiar with the music of later generations.
+This is not to say there were no appropriate songs from which to choose, but Rev. Bob is not as familiar with the music of later generations.
 Thanks to Susie Seale for helping in this regard.
 If younger visitors to this site wish to help me out, we would be most grateful.
 Send suggestions to firstname.lastname@example.org